domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Alain Badiou, French Philosopher

-Truths that force knowledge may lead to new truths; thus, old truths are ancestors of new truths; thus, old truths are eternalized when conceived (an Evental moment).
+Truths that force knowledge lead to new truths; thus, old truths are ancestors of new truths; thus, old truths are eternalized when conceived (an Evental moment).

 ## Charles Baudelaire, French Poet